 This is not meant in any way as a slight towards immigrant Muslims; we are all, at least in principle, brothers and sisters in islam.
 It is simply the reality of our condition that we be realistic and truthfully forthcoming, and it is not a matter of placing blame on this or that group.
 There is light at the end of the tunnel because Allah is Light, but this is an uphill struggle and many of our people do not yet know or believe that they are free and there are many others who fear that indigenous Muslims would wake up.

-One more thing we have to keep in mind is that the convert community is lacking in institutional presence.
+Another thing we have to keep in mind is that as the convert community is continues to decline and lack in institutional congregational presence, there are unavoidable consequences to that.
 Just add up the numbers of Jum’ah attendees or the number of people who are connected to actual physical masaajid or communities.
 You need the critical mass in order to have protracted forward motion.
-That’s the physics of Muslim communal growth.
+Muslim communal and civilizational growth is tied to congregation, family and governance .
 In fact the basis of Muslim community centers around things like congregation, an Imam, a shura, establishing prayer in congregation, and responsible individuals who are in charge of dealing with the different religious as well as temporal affairs of the Muslims.
 Nearly every immigrant community that I know of, has these elements.
 Without them we are simply a scattered community that only comes together on the Eids maybe.
 Then there are talented, willing, energetic and intelligent people in our midst who have no where to plug in. the doors of inclusion are locked to them in many fledgling convert communities.
 Thousands of individual Islands can not sustain communal growth.
 That’s the math.
 Islam is a way of life but it’s also a system and if we ignore the systems aspect of our religion, then we’re just reduced to wishful thinking.
 Then there’s the issue of religious knowledge (a whole separate topic) which many of us completely ignore.

 It’s not so much worrying about who Allah will hold accountable for it because Allah will hold all of us, everyone for everything according to how He sees fit.
 It’s more a matter of recognizing the trending decline of our communities and coming up with strategies, for stemming the decline and for rebuilding.
 Too many want to sit around and chant slogans, and rallying cries, or wallow in denial while the community is crumbling.
 Now is not the time for that.
 It is tragic when people enter into this faith and fail to pass it down to their children, or sometimes not even fully embrace it themselves. even worse when people live their Islam through someone else’s reality without never having experienced its core beauty.